When Boot Manager failed to find OS loader: step-by-step guide

 chkdsk E: / f / r and press Enter. (“E” refers to the system partition).

 You should remember that CHKDSK is not a harmless utility.
-It can causes irreparable damage to your data, cutting it all into small parts without the possibility of recovery.
+It can cause irreparable damage to your deleted data (that still can be recovered) by cutting it all into small parts without the possibility of recovery.
 Therefore, you need to take care of your data in advance!

 To do this, download DiskInternals Partition Recovery and use the free disk imaging option.
 This will help you save not only data, but also system configurations.
 Also, this utility allows you to recover files by deep scanning each disk partition and, if necessary, converting the file system.
-Here you can use one of the three Recovery Wizards and painlessly restore the necessary information.
+Here you can use the Recovery Wizard, choose one of three recovery mode and painlessly restore the necessary information.
 Using the preview function, you will see for free at what level the recovery is taking place.
 Then you will have no hesitation about buying a license and saving the data on another storage device.
 Technical support will be with you 24/7!

 3. Check Master Boot Record

 To do this, you need to start the system using the Windows installation media and open the "Repair your computer" section.